 - Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Shipping goods to Qatar may not always be the smoothest of rides.
-Though many items are allowed in and some even exempt from tax, Qatar has strict customs laws.
+Though many items are permitted, some of which are even tax-exempt, Qatar nevertheless has strict customs laws.

 Be sure about shipping to Qatar